mortonar/SparkImageClassifier/README.md

 # SparkImageClassifier
-An image classifier built in Spark
+An image classifier built in Spark.

+The initial work in this is for a school project.
+Don't expect a huge feature list or flexibility for awhile.